 Supporting the search for life off Earth

 In September 2020, scientists at MIT and Cardiff University announced they had observed what may be signs of life in the clouds of our planetary neighbor, Venus.
 Their observations indicated the potential presence of phosphine, a gas typically produced by living organisms.
-In 2023, Rocket Lab is sending the first private mission to Venus to help gather further evidence.
+In 2023, Rocket Lab is sending the first private mission to Venus to help gather further evidence by searching for organic chemicals in the clouds.
 The goal, using an Electron launch vehicle and Photon spacecraft, is to send a probe to around 30 miles’ altitude, where Venus’ atmospheric conditions are closer to those found on Earth.